Mega Altaria Raid Guide – Best Counters, Weakness, CP & Strategy

 Best Mega-Evolved Pokémon Against Mega Altaria

-• Survive long enough to keep the boost active
+• Stay alive long enough to maintain the Mega boost

 • Mega Metagross